golanlevin/ExperimentalCapture/README.md

 ---

 ### Lectures
-*This is a partial and unordered list of some of the technologies and techniques we will discuss this semester.*
+*This is a partial and mostly unordered list of some of the technologies and techniques we will discuss this semester.*

+Introductions

 * [Some inspirations](docs/inspirations.md)
 * [Some examples of previous student projects](docs/student-work.md)